shouryashashank/Trackster/README.md

 ### Option 2: Download Executable
 1. Go to the [Releases](https://github.com/shouryashashank/Trackster/releases) page.
 2. Download the latest executable file for your operating system.
+    - **Trackster.exe**: Use this for regular downloads.
+    - **Trackster_debug.exe**: Use this when downloading from playlists containing more than 500 songs, as it helps manage songs that fail to download due to connection issues.

 3. Run the downloaded executable file to start the app.

 ### Supported Platforms